skellis46/finger-pointing-moon/case-for-support.md

 I have developed three epistemic conditions that underpin the project's aim and provide a conceptual structure for the research design **give citations to these where possible**): i) _limits_; in which artist-scholars fail to examine the limits of what can and cannot be known through practice-research; ii) _proxies_; in which genuine research findings are kept at arm's length by concepts, practices or conventions.
 For example, documentation in practice-research may act as a proxy for empirical evidence;[Kershaw, in @nelson_practice_2013 p.6] and iii) _hyper-specificity_; in which practice-research methods and findings are specific to single projects and rarely form part of critical dialogues in the artistic-scholarly community.

+Perhaps these conditions are axioms?

+>In developing these criteria we too are making assumptions about what research is.
+However, our method is not circular, but axiomatic.
+Axiomatic argumentation proceeds from a few unverifiable statements that lie outside the system of argumentation, paradigmatically employed by Euclid (2000).
+One axiom that we have identified in our own approach is that we assume research is a cumulative process.[@biggs_eight_2008 p.8]

+>Axioms are discretionary and it is important for the transparency of academic argumentation that the ones that are adopted be identified from the start because, aside from their inef- fability, i.e. they are not explained by the researcher who adopts them and cannot be explained within their system of thought, being discretionary means that it is equally valid to adopt a different axiom.[@biggs_eight_2008 p.8]

 _Finger Pointing Moon_ has three research questions based on these conditions:

 1. _Limits:_ What are the epistemic limits of practice-research?
 What aspects of practices are not able to be known, understood or articulated?